Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 *Installed Add-on and Minimal GUI.

 From here, I needed to pass some input arguments, such as the filepath, to export_scene.fbx.
-I referred again to the documentation and decided to define a custom operator in order to handle additional logic.
+I determined that I needed a custom operator which would appear as a button in the Blender Add-on GUI, and would perform additional steps before executing export_scene.fbx on click.

 The Export Operator

-I defined a new subclass of bpy.types.Operator, and prepared to override its execute() method.
+I defined a new subclass of bpy.types.Operator, and overrode its execute() method.
 I registered my new Operator subclass with Blender, moved the text label into the bl_label property, and set a unique bl_idname so that my Panel subclass would be able to discover it:

 class ExportOperator(bpy.types.Operator):